Skip to content

 • column: An SFunction object representing the field to decrement.

-• val: A Number object representing the value to decrement by.
+• val: A Number object representing the value to subtract.

-• condition (optional): A boolean value indicating whether to perform the decrement operation when the condition is satisfied.
+• condition (optional): A boolean value indicating whether to perform the decrement operation when the condition is met.

 Examples